Maeror Tri: History

-"Myein", a monumental work recorded between 1992 and 1993, was released on american label ND in 1995.
-This work presented three long tracks that well exemplify some of the aspects of their art: the gothic droning of "Phlogiston", the ambient-electronica of "Desiderium", and the cosmic doodling of the 47 minutes long title track.
+"Myein", a work recorded between 1992 and 1993, was released on American label ND in 1995.
+This work presented three long tracks that well exemplify some of the aspects of their art: the gothic droning of "Phlogiston", the ambient-electronica of "Desiderium", and the 47 minute long title track.
+The group expanded the themes of "Myein" into a 12 hour live performance at the AVE (Audio Visual Experimental) Festival in Arnhem, The Netherlands, in 1995.
+Extracts of the recorded performance were later released in 2010 on The A.V.E. - Tapes / Live in Nevers.

 "Language of Flames and Sound", released on Italian label Old Europa Cafe in 1996, continued to chronicle the group's evolution into more abstract domains.

+In May 1995, the group played the Ultimate Music Festival in Nevers, France, alongside Deutsch Nepal, Edward Ka-Spel, and Tony Wakeford among others.
+In July 1996, the band played a two-day festival in Cologne Germany alongside artists such as Faust, Thomas Köner, and Atom Heart among others.
+In September 1996, the group played the Heavy Nursing festival in Ghent, Belgium, which was headlined by Zoviet France.

 In late 1996, as the group was about to break into the growing experimental electronica scene, one member of the band, Helge S. Moune, decided to quit, leaving Knappe and his other partner to continue as the duo Troum.

-"Mort aux Vaches", a symphony in three movements and the group's installment in Staalplaat's series of experimental electronica, and "Emotional Engramm" (on Iris Light), probably their most accessible recording, were both released posthumous in 1997.
+"Mort aux Vaches", a symphony in three movements and the group's installment in Staalplaat's series of experimental electronica, and "Emotional Engramm" (on Iris Light), probably their most accessible recording, were both released in 1997 after their dissolution.

-Archive material has continued to surface over the years after the group ceased to exist: a second volume of "Meditamentum", released on Manifold in 1999, salvaged more material from the early years limited edition cassettes, while the "Hypnotikum I" and "Hypnotikum II" LPs are valid examples of the group's live attitude.
+Archive material has continued to surface over the years after the group ceased to exist: a second volume of Meditamentum, released on Manifold in 1999, salvaged more material from the early years limited edition cassettes (works from 1989 to 1992), while the "Hypnotikum I" and "Hypnotikum II" LPs are valid examples of the group's live attitude.